sotabench/sota-extractor/README.md

 Aggregate public SOTA tables that are shared under **a free licences**.

-Free as in free beer!
+Not free as in free beer!

 Download the scrapped data or run the scrappers yourself the get the latest data.